Antisemitism in the Soviet Union

 Following the 1917 February Revolution in Russia, all legal restrictions on Russian Jews were lifted.
-However, the previous legacy of antisemitism was continued and furthered by the Soviet state, especially under Joseph Stalin.
+However, the previous legacy of antisemitism was continued and furthered by the Soviet state, often associated with Joseph Stalin.
 After 1948, antisemitism reached new heights in the Soviet Union, especially during the anti-cosmopolitan campaign, in which numerous Yiddish-writing poets, writers, painters and sculptors were arrested or killed.
 This campaign culminated in the so-called doctors' plot, in which a group of doctors (almost all of whom were Jewish) were subjected to a show trial for supposedly having plotted to assassinate Stalin.
 Although repression eased after Stalin's death, persecution of Jews would continue until the late 1980s (see: refuseniks).

 History

 Before the revolution

 Under the rule of the tsars, Russian Jews were classified as inorodtsy, although Judaism was recognized as a legitimate religion.
 Most Jews were confined to the Pale of Settlement, and by the end of the 19th century, they numbered roughly five million.
 Within the Pale, they experienced prejudice and persecution, often in the form of discriminatory laws, such as restrictions on property rights and occupations.
 Despite a relaxation of some constraints in the 1860s as a result of the government reforms of Alexander II, by the end of the decade, antisemitism had acquired a systematic form.
 The conservative press blamed increasing radicalism on the Jews.
 Following the assassination of Alexander II in 1881, widespread pogroms targeted Jews in the Pale.
 Local officials enabled the pogroms or failed to stop them, and some of the perpetrators and victims believed that the pogroms were sanctioned at the highest level of government.
 Although the new tsar, Alexander III, viewed the pogroms as justified, he did not endorse popular violence.
 On the other hand, the right-wing press contributed to an atmosphere of sanctioned antisemitism.

 In response to this oppression, many Jews either emigrated from the Russian Empire or joined radical political parties, such as the Jewish Bund, the Bolsheviks, the Socialist Revolutionary Party, and the Mensheviks.
 There were also numerous antisemitic publications of the era which gained widespread circulation.